 Noun: the action of leading a group of people or an organization – New Oxford American Dictionary

 To lead is basically to show the way.
 Guide, motivate, and shepherd are elements of leading.

 I’m not sure who said it, yet a great leader helps others become successful.
 If your customers are successful because of the product or system your organization provides, they become better customers.

-If your manufacturing team improve yield due to improved robustness of a design, they improve throughput and profitability.
+If your manufacturing team improves yield due to the improved robustness of a design, they improve throughput and profitability.

 If your design team finds and resolves reliability and quality issues earlier in the program, they have a lower chance of missing shipping and profitability targets.

 The essence of leadership is about using your knowledge to help others be successful.
 As a reliability engineer, this often includes the achievement of a reliable product, yet not always.
 It’s not about what you, you personally want, it is not only about achieving goals or targets.
 It’s about helping others succeed.